Grab my Top 10 Raw Foods For Cleansing The Body E-book (free!)

 If you’re someone who struggles with stress, then this is the perfect herb for you!
 Ashwagandha is an Ayurvedic herb best known for its ability to reduce stress and bring cortisol levels down.
 Stress plays a major factor in hormonal imbalance because it puts pressure on the adrenals, causing them to become overused.
 This results in a chain reaction affecting progesterone (calming hormone), fertility, and pregnancy in women.

 Note: Wild yam cream is generally safe, but it is not recommended to use while pregnant or nursing or if you have a hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.

 Ashwagandha encourages hormone balance by working on the endocrine system and reducing inflammation.
 It also supports thyroid function which is important because the thyroid helps regulate the hormones.

 Now I say exercise appropriately because long periods of intense exercise can actually make hormonal imbalance worse.
-If you want to do intense workouts, limit them to short burst of sprints, deadlifts, squats and lunges.
+If you want to do intense workouts, limit them to short bursts of sprints, deadlifts, squats and lunges.
 Focus more on gentle exercises like walking, swimming yoga and rebounding.

-The key to achieving balanced hormones is creating a solid foundation of healthy practices while providing your bodies with the nutrition it needs to produce all its hormones naturally.
+The key to achieving balanced hormones is creating a solid foundation of healthy practices while providing your body with the nutrition it needs to produce all its hormones naturally.
 This will help you achieve a balanced mood, strong reproductive system, glowing skin and vibrant energy.